girl in pink sweatshirt

 • God Gave Us Heaven – Helps toddlers understand heaven in a simple and hopeful way.

-• Goodbye to Goodbyes – A Christian-based story reminding children of eternal life.
+• Goodbye to Goodbyes – A Christian-based story reminding children of resurrection and eternal life.

 • A Hug from Heaven – Brings comfort by reminding children of the ongoing love they share with those who’ve passed.